openeduhub/oeh-search-etl/Readme.md

 - Copy the web service source folder and install its requirements.txt file which installs FastAPI and Uvicorn
 - Set the entrypoint script file: entrypoint.sh this file is the script which runs the crawler in any of its modes:
     - Crawl all the URLs that are listed in the generic_spider.py file with or without parameters (arguments that the crawler could need by setting the ARGS variable).
 To run the crawler in this mode you should delete the API_MODE variable (unset API_MODE)
-    - Start the webservice by setting the API_MODE variable (=0 or 1 as was stated above)
+    - Start the webservice by setting the API_MODE variable (=true or false)

 Then run the following lines in a terminal: